Colorado Security Deposit Returns and Deductions

 Security Deposit Disputes in Colorado

-If landlords do not return the security deposit or provide an itemized statement of deductions, if any, within the required time period, tenants can file for damages in court up to three times the amount of the deposit due to the tenant plus court costs and reasonable attorneys’ fees.
+If landlords do not return the security deposit or provide an itemized statement of any deductions within the required time period, tenants can file for damages in court up to three times the owed deposit, plus court costs and reasonable attorneys’ fees.

-However, the tenant must notify the landlord in writing at least 7 days before filing to give the landlord an opportunity to return the portion of the security deposit wrongfully withheld.
+However, the tenant must notify the landlord in writing at least 7 days before filing to give the landlord a last chance to return the deposit.

 Tenants can also take legal action against a landlord for unreasonable deductions.